Spennky/test-project/README.md

 test-project - Webscraping from Google Search using Programmable Search Engine

-To run the webscraper.py, open it in your preferred IDE or text editor.
+To run the webscraper.py, open it in your preferred python IDE or text editor.

 Click on the URL address displayed in the console to open the browser search page.